EdelCorbett/CREATE-DREAMS/README.md

 # Credits

 * [CSS TRICKS](https://css-tricks.com/)
-* Kevin Powell youtube channel.
+* Kevin Powell youtube channel for css tutorials.
 * [Coolors](https://coolors.co/) was used to create color palette.
 * [Canva](https://www.canva.com/) was used to create logo.
 * [Pexels](https://www.pexels.com/) was used for background image.